 Too many companies chase a website redesign without a plan.
 How frustrating is it to spend thousands of dollars and make no forward progress with your web presence?
 If you know what I'm talking about, you need a plan.
+Check out our list of 6 things you need to think about when redesigning your website.

 1. Set Goals for the New Site